shawnyu5/seneca_submission/README.md

 submit config
 ```

-And enter your prof's first name and last name.
+And enter your prof's first name and last name. (*this needs to be done only
+once*)

+**Note**: Do not delete this folder after configuration

 ## Usage